 First Court of Appeals

-Chief Justice Adams is a member of the Court Rules Committee for the State Bar of Texas and is Past Immediate Chair, and now Vice Chair, of its Appellate Subcommittee.
-He is also a member of the Texas Bar Foundation, the Houston Bar Foundation, the Garland Walker American Inn of Court, and the Council of Chief Judges of State Courts of Appeals.
+Chief Justice Adams is a member of the Court Rules Committee for the State Bar of Texas.
+He is also Past Immediate Chair, and now Vice Chair, of its Appellate Subcommittee.
+He is a Life Fellow of the Texas Bar Foundation and a member of the Garland Walker American Inn of Court and the Council of Chief Judges of State Courts of Appeals.

-Chief Justice Adams earned his undergraduate degree from Denison University in Granville, Ohio, majoring in political science and economics.
-He then earned his law degree from South Texas College of Law in Houston, where he was Editor-in-Chief of The South Texas Law Review.
-He also served as an intern during law school for the Fourteenth Court of Appeals.
-After law school, Chief Justice Adams was selected to be a briefing attorney for Justice Raul A. Gonzalez (Ret.) at the Supreme Court of Texas.
+Chief Justice Adams earned his undergraduate degree from Denison University in Granville, Ohio.
+He majored with honors in political science and economics.
+He then earned his law degree from South Texas College of Law-Houston where he was Editor-in-Chief of The South Texas Law Review.
+During law school, he also served as an intern for the Fourteenth Court of Appeals.
+Immediately after law school, Chief Justice Adams served as a briefing attorney for Justice Raul Gonzalez at the Supreme Court of Texas.

-Chief Justice Adams and his wife, Anne, have been married for more than forty years.
-They have a son and two daughters and four amazing grandkids--with a fifth on the way.
+He and his wife have been married for more than forty years.
+They have a son and two daughters and four grandkids--with a fifth on the way.

 His current term ends December 31, 2028.